4 Properties of \(\mathbb{R}\)

 Proof

-Suppose by contradiction that there does not exist some \(n \in \mathbb{N}\) such that \[ nx > y \,. \] This means that \[ nx \leq y \,, \quad \forall \, n \in \mathbb{N}\,. \tag{4.3}\] Define the set \[ A := \{ nx \, \colon \,n \in \mathbb{N}\} \,. \] Condition (4.3) is saying that \(A\) is bounded above by \(y\).
+Suppose by contradiction there is no natural \(n \in \mathbb{N}\) such that \[ nx > y \,. \] This means that \[ nx \leq y \,, \quad \forall \, n \in \mathbb{N}\,. \tag{4.3}\] Define the set \[ A := \{ nx \, \colon \,n \in \mathbb{N}\} \,. \] Condition (4.3) is saying that \(A\) is bounded above by \(y\).
 Morever \(A\) is trivially non-empty.
 By the Axiom of Completeness there exists \[ \alpha = \sup A \,. \] Since \(\alpha\) is the supremum of \(A\), by definition of supremum and of the set \(A\), we have \[ nx \leq \alpha \,, \quad \forall \, n \in \mathbb{N}\,. \tag{4.4}\] As (4.4) holds for every \(n \in \mathbb{N}\), then it also holds for \((n+1)\), meaning that \[ (n+1) x \leq \alpha \,. \] The above implies \[ nx \leq \alpha - x \,. \] As \(n\) was arbitrary, we conclude that \[ nx \leq \alpha - x \,, \quad \forall \, n \in \mathbb{N}\,. \] The above is saying that \((\alpha - x)\) is an upper bound for \(A\).
 Since \(\alpha\) is the supremum of \(A\), in particular \(\alpha\) is the smallest upper bound.
 Thus it must hold \[ \alpha \leq \alpha - x \,. \] The above is equivalent to \[ x \leq 0 \,, \] which contradicts our assumption of \(x>0\).
 Therefore (4.3) is false, and there exists \(n \in \mathbb{N}\) such that \[ nx > y \,, \] concluding the proof.

 4.2 Nested Interval Property